 “Exercise pool” means a pool of shallow depth that operates with or without a current.

-Note: Exercise pools are usually associated with health spas.

 “Filter aid” means finely powdered diatomaceous earth or similar approved material used to coat a septum type filter.

 “Flume” means that part of a slide within which sliding takes place.

-“Free chlorine residual” means the amount of hypochlorous acid remaining in the water as determined by a diethyl−p−phenylene diamine test kit or approved equivalent.
+“Free chlorine residual” means the portion of the total available chlorine that is not “combined chlorine” and is primarily present as hypochlorous acid (HOCl), hypochlorite ion (OCl-) or “Cyanurate-bound available chlorine”

-(24)“Injury or illness report” means the written record of all facts regarding an accident resulting in bodily harm associated with a pool.
+(22g) “General public” For the purposes of this chapter, means any person choosing to patronize a pool or water attraction.
+“General public” does not include members of a household or their personal guests.

+(22r) “Imminent health hazard” means a condition that presents a substantial likelihood to cause severe adverse health consequences or death.

+(23) “Instructional Program” means an activity occurring in the water that is led by a person teaching a participant how to do an exercise, movement, skill or similar activity.
+(Examples include: swimming and exercise classes and water aerobics).

-(25)“Interactive play attraction” means a water attraction, including manufactured devices using sprayed, jetted or other water sources contacting patrons and not incorporating standing or captured water
+(24) “Interactive play attraction” means a water attraction, including manufactured devices using sprayed, jetted or other water sources contacting patrons and not incorporating standing or captured water